JetSetIlly/Gopher2600/README.md

 * Not all CPU instructions are implemented.
 Although adding the missing opcodes when encountered should be straightforward.
-* Supports most cartridge formats, includeing DPC+ and 3E+
+* Supports most cartridge formats, including DPC+ and 3E+
-* DPC+ format is partially implemented but there is no support for ARM yet
+* DPC+ format is only partially implemented but there is no support for ARM yet
 * Disassembly of some cartridge formats is known to be inaccurate
 * Television display does not handle out-of-spec TV signals as it should